Back to blog

 Prevent the addition of duplicate entries to the candidate database.
 Applicants applying for multiple positions may lead to redundant information being stored.
 Identifying and removing duplicate entries is vital for accurately understanding your applicant pool's size and for efficient use of database space.

-How to build a candidate pipeline?
+How to build a candidate pipeline and how to track candidates?

 Building and keeping a pipeline of top talent for any position requires constant engagement.
 Initially, the core of your candidate pipeline could be made up of current company employees that might advance to other positions.